tshepang/blog-movies/content/movies/Good Night, and Good Luck (2005).rst

 I was hoping that the third viewing would be more pleasant, but is still the same as the second.
 It is sad because I really enjoyed this on first viewing.
-It remains an important movie of course.
+It remains an important movie of course, not to mention being the best David Straithairn moment yet.
+The camerawork is also simple, yet effective.